 - To begin with, it should be clear that I am not talking about agriculture within the Wisdom Society but about solutions available now in our capitalistic system.
 It is a form agro-industry that can be realized everywhere, except countries which too authoritarian and corrupt

 - At the same time, it will use the approach, structure and methodology identical to agriculture as withing Wisdom Society.
 Because of that, Wisdom agriculture would be a key step towards the realization of such a society.

-- Another goal of Wisdom agriculture is the production of food in a way, which, at least, satisfies the current norms necessary to be labeled as organic, ecological or bio, depending on nomenclature used in a given country.
+- Another goal of Wisdom agriculture is the production of food in a way, which, at least, satisfies the current norms necessary to be labelled as organic, ecological or bio, depending on nomenclature used in a given country.
 It is necessary not only to make it healthy but also for the commercial advantage because such a label permit to price it above the non-organic ones.
 The next, perhaps the most important and challenging, is that the proposed agricultural methodology not only would not have a negative influence on the natural environment, but it would help in its regeneration.
 It would minimize the surface land necessary for food production, which would increase the amount of land to bring it back to its original state before it was destroyed by modern farming and other kinds of industry.

 - The proposed approach permits to satisfy the nutritional need of all 7,6 billion human beings, which other alternative methods like natural farming or permaculture would not be able to do.